 If you are getting unusual low performance or lower GPU utilization from your graphics card then there are some major factors involved that can be causing this issue.
 Here are the various things to look for to address this issue.

-Check Power Supply – First thing to do is to check whether your power supply (PSU) is working to its capacity and providing sufficient power to your graphics card and other components.
-If you power supply is not working normally then it must be delivering lesser power to your graphics card and will be causing low performance output of your graphics card.
+Check Power Supply – The first thing to do is check whether your power supply (PSU) is working to its capacity and providing sufficient power to your graphics card and other components.
+If your power supply is not working normally then it must be delivering lesser power to your graphics card and will lower the performance of your graphics card.
 You can check the power supply output using a good multimeter.
 If your power supply is bad then you must change it immediately to avoid any further problems with your graphics card or other computer components.

 - Best Budget Power Supply for Graphics Cards